How to Select Footwear Materials

 The footwear materials you select for your shoe design are what make your shoemaking ideas come to life!
 You will find the shoe pattern is not the critical or special feature, the footwear materials are!
 Learning how to specify footwear materials is critical when you are learning how to make shoes!
 If you want to lean how to become a shoe designer, you must know hoe to spec footwear materials.
 You have an infinite menu of material choices and colors to create your footwear masterpiece.
 Rich leathers, silky mesh, or high-tech synthetics, take your pick.

 The shoe designer must take great care to pick the right materials that can stand up to the demands of shoemaking.
 The demands for footwear performance and manufacturing must be met.
 A beautiful material that rips during the lasting operation or fades in sunlight can’t be used!
 So let’s learn how to select footwear materials.

 When you select footwear materials for your projects the shoe design brief should help guide your choices.
 The design brief defines the type of shoe you are making: a ballet slipper for a dancer or work boots for lumberjacks?
 What is the best sneaker material?
 What are the best running shoe materials?
 Are these going to be inexpensive or premium shoes?
 With your design brief in hand and some background knowledge, you can select the right materials suitable for your shoe design.

 The most common materials for shoes are leathers, textiles, synthetics, rubber, foam, and plastic.
 Each has their specific uses in footwear.
 Depending on your design, each material will have a place in your shoe.
+Material selection is one of the fundamentals of shoe design.
 Let’s take a quick tour of these common materials.